9.3 Recovery of overpayments

 The overpayment must be calculated accurately, and the reason(s) for the overpayment and the period of time to which it applies must be fully documented.
 Overpayment collection should only take place if there is documentation to substantiate the overpayment.

-For active cases, notice must be given to the recipient (and spouse, if applicable) in writing of the amount of the overpayment, the period for which it applies, the reason for which it was incurred and their rights to appeal (see Directive 9.5: Sharing of overpayments between spouses for more information).
+For active cases, notice must be given to the recipient in writing (and spouse, if applicable) of the amount of the overpayment, the period to which it applies, the reason it was incurred, and their rights to appeal (see Directive 9.5: Sharing of overpayments between spouses for more information).

 Overpayments on active cases should be recovered by reducing monthly financial assistance.